CMakousky/readme-generator/README.md

 ## Usage

 Run the readme-generator app through the command line using node.js.
 Type the command "node index.js" into the command line, and then follow the prompts to generate a README file for your project.
+Follow the link below for a quick demo of the readme-generator in use.

 https://drive.google.com/file/d/14bl-jKhGk8Pv6snj6LchB3VSpuBhBo8w/view?usp=sharing